 Top Essential Oils That Are Not Multilevel Marketing

-The brand of oils I recommend most often is Plant Therapy.
+One brand of oils I often recommend is Plant Therapy.
 Part of this company’s mission is to sell excellent oils at affordable prices.
 This is possible, as the consumer is not paying various layers of commissions typically seen in the multilevel marketing model.

 Plant Therapy also works with Robert Tisserand, one of the world’s leading aromatherapy experts.
 He tests each batch of oil before it’s sent to a third-party facility for additional testing.